fusionjs/fusion-core/README.md

 An application can receive any number of plugins, which can augment the behavior of the application.

-Typically a plugin works the same way as a Koa middleware.
+Typically a plugin works similarly to a Koa middleware.

 #### App Instance members